BiodiversityDataScienceCorp/2024_Group2/README.md

 ### Antonio:

 My favorite animal is the Pacific treefrog.
 (Pseudacris Regilla) I grew up around a pond in rural Washington where during the summer, I would constantly hear hundreds or thousands of them making their noise.
 Which I have grown to love.

+### Mairin:

+My favorite species right now is *Eustala anastera*, it is a beautiful species of orb weaver spider.
+They are found throughout the Americas, but *E. anastera* is the only species of *Eustala* that has been recorded in the literature as present in Oregon.
+They are colloquially referred to as the "hump-backed orb-weaver" for their unique ridges or "humps" on their abdomen. *E. anastera* come in many color variations.
+My favorite is the stunning green & yellow that mimics forest foliage.